Scene video and scanpath mapping#

 # Inspect the estimated scanpath

-We should take a moment to understand the format of the estimated_scanpath
+We should take a moment to understand the format of the scanpath.data

-property.
+.
 As we care about getting a scanpath mapped on every single video-frame, we create it as a dataframe of dataframes.
-As such, every row carries the timestamp of the unnderlying video and saves a dataframe in the fixations
+As such, every row carries both the timestamp as well as the frame index of the underlying video and saves a dataframe in the fixations

-intuitive pandas indexing, allowing us, for example, to get a list of fixations at frame 1334.
-This frame corresponds to a turn with a lot of lost fixations.
+possibility to use intuitive pandas indexing, allowing us, for example, to get a list of fixations at frame 2000.

 As a quirk of Neon taking some time to start up, the first frames will usually not yield any usable results.
 Still, we carry them for consistency.